finlaywashere/CSF/specification.md

 All v1.0 CSF certificate files must start with `---csf-cert-1---`.

-Then in no particular order the certificate must contain a public key and may contain optional certificate flags and other certificate data.
+Then in this order the certificate must contain a public key and may contain optional certificate flags and other certificate data.

 Public keys must be in the format `pub:(algorithm):(number of lines encoded key occupies):(base64 encoded public key)`.